yochaigal/newschoolrevolution/_posts/2020-01-19-what-is-the-nsr-part-1.md

 <p></p>
 ![Star Tyrant](/img/star-tyrant.png)

-The person playing this character would start with something called *the Bridle of Aeons*_ What does that do?
+The person playing this character would start with something called *the Bridle of Aeons*.
+What does that do?
 What does it mean for the world we're building?
 How do the other characters, rolled similarly, relate to this background?
 One can easily imagine how a homebrew setting, informed by characters with backgrounds like these, would make for a truly unique play experience.

 This is of course just one aspect of what makes *Troika!* such a special game; the writing and gorgeous art also help the GM and the players lean-in to the _Weird_.
 I recommend you check out this [review](https://www.youtube.com/watch?v=QvhtyihMSjI) of the system by [Questing Beast](http://questingblog.com/).
 The game's art is perfect for the setting it encourages.